xavier-orcutt/FlatironCleaner/README.md

 # FlatironCleaner

-`FlatironCleaner` is a Python package designed to clean and harmonize Flatiron Health cancer data structured around a specified index date of interest (e.g., metastatic diagnosis datw or treatment initiation).
-The package standardizes the process of transforming raw Flatiron CSV files into analysis-ready datasets for different cancer types.
-The goal is to help researchers maximize insights from the data, reduce time spent on data cleaning, and improve reproducibility.

-## Features

-- **Cancer-specific processors** for different cancer types
-- **Flexible date windowing** to analyze data relative to an index date
-- **Reproducible data preparation** workflows
+`FlatironCleaner` is a Python package that cleans Flatiron Health cancer datasets into analysis-ready formats, specifically designed with predictive modeling and survival analysis in mind.
+By automating complex and tedious data processing workflows, it helps researchers extract meaningful insights and ensure reproducible results while reducing preparation time.

+Key features of the package include:
+- Providing a modular architecture that allows researchers to select which Flatiron files to process
+- Converting long-format dataframes (with multiple rows per patient) into wide-format dataframes with unique PatientIDs per row
+- Ensuring appropriate data types for predictive modeling and statistical analysis
+- Standardizing data cleaning around a user-specified index date, such as metastatic diagnosis or treatment initiation
+- Engineering clinically relevant variables for analysis

 ## Installation